- The 4 Rs Approach

 For more information, download the Supporting a Colleague: A Step-By-Step Guide document.

-Proactively manage your work and personal life
+Proactively manage your mental health and well-being

 |Declining Mental Health